 Planning work schedules for employees can be a time-consuming process.
-Planning schedules for hourly workers can be even more frustrating, like trying to solve a never-ending jigsaw puzzle in which the pieces are constantly changing.
+Planning schedules for hourly workers in Australia can be even more frustrating, like trying to solve a never-ending jigsaw puzzle in which the pieces are constantly changing.
 It doesn’t have to be so bad.
 If hourly schedules are the bane of your life, follow these suggestions to make them less of a chore.

 What to consider before work schedule planning

 As with any complex process, don’t just jump in and start filling in shifts.
 The more time and energy you devote to preparation, the smoother the end process becomes.

 You’d be shocked how many Australian businesses fail to take into account the basic need to track customer demand when work schedule planning for your hourly employees.
 Step back and take stock of how your business works on a day-to-day, week-by-week, and month-by-month basis, and let that guide your planning.
 What are your busiest and quietest periods?
 Are you in a sector of the Australian market where demand is seasonal?
 These aren’t questions to be asked once, but something you should query regularly.
 Patterns change, and it’s all too easy to find yourself overstaffed or understaffed because you didn’t notice in time.